Australia national rugby union team: Jersey

 The away jersey usually is green or white, although in the 1995 Rugby World Cup, the Wallabies wore in the match against Romania a green and gold hooped jersey, with green shorts and socks.

 Canterbury's design for Australia's 2007 World cup jersey was controversial, featuring a curved tan-coloured panel across the chest resembling the shape of a bra.
-This led the Sydney Morning Herald's chief rugby correspondent to include a satirical piece in his column comparing it to Kramer and Frank Costanza's infamous man bra from Seinfeld.
+This led the Sydney Morning Herald's chief rugby correspondent to include a satirical piece in his column comparing it to Cosmo Kramer and Frank Costanza's infamous man bra from Seinfeld.

 In 2010, KooGa became the apparel sponsor.
 The first KooGa jersey for the Wallabies under KooGa was used from 2010 through to the conclusion of the 2012 season, however, a different set of shorts and socks were made for the 2012 season.
 A new kit designed by KooGa was revealed in 2013 for the series against the British & Irish Lions.
 BLK Sport, previously the Australian subdivision of KooGa, became the apparel sponsor after that tour, with the BLK logo replacing the KooGa logo on the kit for the 2013 Spring Tour.

 In October 2013, the ARU announced that Asics would be the apparel sponsor beginning in 2014.
 In the third 2017 Bledisloe Cup test, for the first time, the Wallabies played with an indigenous jersey.
 Cadbury became the major sponsor of the Wallabies in 2021, replacing Qantas as the front of jersey sponsor.
+In 2018 it was reported that Asics, the Wallabies' kit supplier, had renewed their deal until the end of 2025.
+In January 2026 the Wallabies entered a five-year deal with a new kit supplier, Castore.
+The Sydney Morning Herald reported, citing informed sources, that the "deal is comfortably the largest in its history."